wesleyboar/DS-User-Guide/user-guide/docs/tools/advanced/dsfaq.md

 <strong>Q: How do I get a DesignSafe Account?</strong><br>
 A: Navigate to and then follow the directions to submit the <a href="https://www.designsafe-ci.org/account/register/" target="_blank">registration request</a>, and then follow the instructions in the email you receive to complete setting up your account, and then you will be able to <a href="https://www.designsafe-ci.org/" target="_blank">log in to DesignSafe</a>.
 Note that a DesignSafe account is a TACC user account, so you will sometimes see emails from TACC and URLs that take you to the TACC domain tacc.utexas.edu.

+<strong>Q: I forgot my password.
+How do I reset it? </strong><br>
+A: Go to https://accounts.tacc.utexas.edu/forgot_password and you will be prompted to enter your username or email address that is associated with your user account, and you will receive an email with a password reset link.

+<strong>Q: I'm getting an Authentication Failed error.
+What should I do? </strong><br>
+A: If you are confident that you have entered the correct password for your account, then it is likely that your account has become Deactivated.
+Accounts are deactivated when more than 120 days have passed since you last logged in.
+To reactivate your account, log in at accounts.tacc.utexas.edu and request an activation link via https://accounts.tacc.utexas.edu/activate.
+You will receive an email at the email address associated with your user account with instructions for account reactivation.

 <strong>Q: Why should I get a DesignSafe Account?</strong><br>
 A: With an account, you can: